Requests for Access to Court Records

 You can find a full list of copy-related fees on the Fees web page.
 These are some common fees:

-- Older cases may require a $7.50 "finder's fee," payable in advance.
+• Older cases may require a $7.50 postage fee payable in advance.
 This fee applies if the case record is no longer stored at the courthouse.

 You can pay for copies by mail or in person using a check or money order made out to Vermont Superior Court.

-To pay with a credit card over the phone, email the completed Request for Access to Court Records form and in the body of the email, say you would like to make your payment over the phone.
-The court will then contact you when the payment is ready to be taken.
+To pay with a credit card over the phone, email the completed Request for Access to Court Record form and in the body of the email say you would like to make your payment over the phone.
+The court will contact you when payment is ready to be taken.

 Appeal